Is The Driver Always At Fault In Car vs. Pedestrian Accidents?

 Accidents caused by pedestrians

-A reasonable driver would take any possible precaution to avoid hitting a pedestrian.
+A reasonable driver would take any possible precautions to avoid hitting a pedestrian.
 However, sometimes pedestrians behave in a way that makes it impossible for even a cautious driver to avoid a collision.
 For example, a pedestrian might dart out from between parked cars right in front of a moving car or walk on a busy street at night while wearing dark clothes.
 It is unlikely that even someone driving very cautiously would be able to avoid a collision given the circumstances.
 In this instance, the court will find that the pedestrian caused the accident.

 If a pedestrian acting in this manner forced a driver to take evasive action resulting in injury or damage to another vehicle, the pedestrian may also be found liable for those damages.
 For example, if in one of the above scenarios the driver swerved at the last second to avoid hitting the pedestrian and struck another car, the pedestrian would be considered at fault and liable for damage to both vehicles and any injury to the occupants of the cars.